Assembly Theory Reduced to Shannon Entropy and Rendered Redundant by Naive Statistical Algorithms: New Defence Arguments and Results

-As for the efforts to provide evidence with an example indicating divergence from LZW, we show that such an example not only does not represent the general case or a correctly performed experiment, but also does not tackle any of the previous results in~\cite{Uthamacumaran2024,abrahao2024}, including the mathematical proofs showing equivalence with Shannon entropy via an $\mathbf{LZ}$ compression, hence with a traditional statistical compression algorithm---as also acknowledged in~\cite{Wolpert2024StochasticProcessTuring}.
+Regarding efforts to provide evidence with an example indicating some divergence from LZW, here we will show that such an example not only does not represent the general case or a correctly performed experiment, but also does not directly address the criticisms in~\cite{Uthamacumaran2024,abrahao2024}, including the mathematical proof showing equivalence with Shannon entropy.

-Another argument made by the authors in~\cite{kempes2024} relates to the suboptimality of the assembly index as a compression algorithm, which, according to the authors, the assembly index was not intended or designed to be.
-This constitutes two overlapping straw-man arguments.
+Another argument made by the authors in~\cite{kempes2024} relates to the suboptimality of the assembly index as a compression algorithm.
+The authors of Assembly Theory have mistakenly suggested that one of our criticisms is that their assembly index is not an optimal compression algorithm.
+What we actually took issue with was that it was not presented as a compression scheme, not that it was nonoptimal.

-First, no requirement of compression optimality has been placed on the assembly index~\cite{abrahao2024,Uthamacumaran2024}.
-The authors of Assembly Theory have mistakenly claimed that one of our criticisms is that their assembly index is not an optimal compression algorithm.
-What we actually took issue with was that it was not presented as a compression scheme, not that it was non-optimal.
+In such arguments, the authors seem to misuse the concept of optimality---which is always relative to a given referential basis or context of analysis--- in favour of partial counter-arguments.
+LZW itself is only optimal as a Shannon entropy ($\mathbf{H}$) estimator in the limit, not as an algorithmic complexity ($\mathbf{K}$) estimator.

-In such arguments, the authors seem to misuse the concept of optimality-- which is always relative to a given referential basis or context of analysis-- in favour of partial counter-arguments.
-LZW itself is only optimal as a Shannon entropy ($ \mathbf{H} $) estimator at the limit, not as an algorithmic complexity ($ \mathbf{K} $) estimator, which is the index that ultimately specifies the compressiblility of an object.
-No compression algorithm can achieve the optimality of algorithmic complexity, so we never expected this optimality from their assembly index.
-Nevertheless, many types and levels of optimality can be investigated in their respective contexts, including that of counting for exact copies, which $\mathbf{LZ}$ algorithms and ultimately Shannon entropy were designed to do.
-Indeed, just as with the first dictionary-based compression scheme, the Huffman coding, LZW and cognates are statistical compression methods that are proven to be optimal for stochastic sources, where they approach the optimal (i.e., the minimum \emph{expected} codeword length) and have as asymptotic limit that of $ \mathbf{H} $.
+No statistical compression algorithm can achieve the optimality of algorithmic complexity, so we never expected this optimality from their assembly index.

-Other examples of optimality are the approximation methods to Ai, such as the split-branch method~\cite{Marshall2022TheoreticalAT} that is suboptimal with respect to what AT states as the optimal value (whose calculation is intractable) for Ai.
+The second part of the misunderstanding on the part of the authors of AT is that our criticism amounted to a claim that AT had the intention (or was designed) to capture the idea of optimal compression.